factoriaf5-p2-singulars/soundwave/README.md

-# SOUNDWAVE: un proyecto de React con estilo
+# SOUNDWAVE: from Angular point of view

 ## Introducción